-In users’ view, the advantage of CorelDRAW Graphics Suite is an intuitive interface, though some people indicate that the weak side of CorelDRAW Graphics Suite is CorelDRAW Graphics Suite is too complicated.
+From the users' point of view, the benefit of CorelDRAW Graphics Suite is an intuitive interface, however, some people indicate that the weak side of CorelDRAW Graphics Suite is CorelDRAW Graphics Suite is too complicated.

 my system works off a D drive as C is an ssd designated for windows... coral does things like this same as gimp.....